Cross-view Semantic Segmentation for Sensing Surroundings: EXPERIMENTS

 \subsection{Results of sim-to-real adaptation}

-After we train and test our VPNs in simulation environment, we transfer our model to the real-world data.
-Notice that such a process is non-trivial since there is a huge gap between image appearance distributions in real world and CARLA simulator.
-We first train a 6-view semantic VPN model on the predicted semantic masks in CARLA simulator and then transfer it to nuScenes dataset by using unsupervised domain adaptation process as depicted in Section~\ref{sec:syn2real}.
-We provide the qualitative results above in Figure~\ref{fig:sim_to_real}, from which we can see that our VPN is able to roughly segment various road shape like crossroad and also sketch the relative locations of surrounding objects such as cars and buildings.
-Notice that our predicted masks are not strictly aligned with the ground-truth map since the camera poses in the NuScenes dataset are slightly different from those in CARLA environment.
-But we still evaluate the quantitative results of real-world performance by using binary drivable-area ground truth.
-The \textbf{pixel accuracy} of our predicted binary masks before and after adaptation are \textbf{72.6\%} and \textbf{78.8\%} respectively.
-Combined with our qualitative results, we can see an obvious improvement on VPN's performance in real world.
+After we train and test our VPNs in the simulation environment, we transfer our model to the real-world data.
+We first train a 6-view semantic VPN model on the predicted semantic masks in CARLA simulator and then transfer it to nuScenes dataset by using an unsupervised domain adaptation process as depicted in Section~\ref{sec:syn2real}.
+We provide the qualitative results in Fig.~\ref{fig:sim_to_real}, from which we can see that our VPN can roughly segment various road shapes like crossroads and also sketch the relative locations of surrounding objects such as cars and buildings.
+As shown in Table~\ref{tab:real-adapt}, we evaluate the quantitative results of real-world performance by using binary drivable-area ground truth.